abhishm/blog/_posts/2017-05-26-Policy-Gradient-with-RNN.md

 # Policy Gradient

 Policy gradient is a popular method to solve a reinforcement learning problem.
 In a reinforcement learning problem, there is an agent that observes the present state of the environment, takes an action according to her **policy**, receives a reward and the environment goes to a next state.
 This process is repeated until some terminating criterion is met.
-The sequence of *state, action, and reward* forms one `trajectory` of the environment.
-The goal of the agent is to maximize its total reward obtained in one trajectory.
+The sequence of *state, action, and rewards* forms one `trajectory` of the environment.
+The goal of the agent is to maximize its total cumulative reward obtained in one trajectory.
 The following figure represents an archetypical setting of a reinforcement learning problem:
 ![rl]({{site.baseurl}}/assets/images/2017-05-26-policy-gradient-with-RNN/rl.png)

 Policy gradient methods provide a way to solve a reinforcement learning problem.
 A policy is simply a function which takes the state of the environment as the input and gives the actions' probabilities as the output.
 Usually, we use a parameterized policy and use a feed forward neural network to represent this policy.
 A typical policy network for a problem with discrete action space looks as the following:
 ![]({{site.baseurl}}/assets/images/2017-05-26-policy-gradient-with-RNN/mlp_policy.png)

-To train a policy network, we initialize the parameters of the policy randomly and then apply the following steps untill we get a good policy:
+To train a policy network, we initialize the parameters of the policy randomly and then apply the following steps until convergence:
-1. collect a batch of trajectories by taking actions according to the policy and then update the parameters using the whole batch.
+1. collect a batch of trajectories by taking actions according to the policy
+2. update the parameters using the whole batch.

 # Markovian Assumption of the policy gradient

-Policy gradient algorithm are based on the assumption that the the only information that the policy need to know to take the optimal action is the present state.
+Policy gradient algorithms are based on the assumption that the the only information that the policy need to know to take the optimal action is the present state.
 It does not matter how the present state is reached.
 This assumption is known as `Markovian Assumption`.
 However, this assumption may not be valid for all problems.
 For example, this assumption is not valid when creating an agent that can play the Pong game.

 ![]({{site.baseurl}}/assets/images/2017-05-26-policy-gradient-with-RNN/pong.png)

 In the pong game, the environment provides the present state of the game that can be an image as above.
 By looking at the image, an agent cannot know the direction and speed of the ball, consequently the present state is not sufficient for the agent to determine her action.
-However, the agent can determine the speed and direction of the ball if she would have access of the past few frames along with the present frames, henceforth, she can decide the optimal action.
-Precisely, this trick was used by [DeepMind](https://arxiv.org/abs/1312.5602) in their seminal work.
+However, the agent can determine the speed and direction of the ball if she would have access to the past few frames along with the present frames.
+Precisely this trick was used by [DeepMind](https://arxiv.org/abs/1312.5602) in their seminal work.
 They stacked four images and passed it to a feed forward neural network that finally give them the action to take for their agent.
 However, this is an heurestic.
-It is not always possible to know how many past states are required to form an appropriate representation of the state for all the  problems.
+It is not always possible to know how many past states are required to form an appropriate representation of the environment's state for all the  problems.

-To solve this problem, we used an approach based on Recurrent Neural Network.
+To go around this issue, in this blog we will use an approach based on Recurrent Neural Network.
 This idea is inspired by the [work](https://arxiv.org/abs/1507.06527).

 # Recurrent Neural Network for help in non-markovian setting

-Recurrent Neural Network (RNN) are very popular in machine learning when one has to deal with sequential data.
+Recurrent Neural Networks (RNN) are very popular in machine learning when one has to deal with sequential data.
 RNNs have an internal state.
 This state keeps a representation of what has happened in the past.
 Then based on the present input and present state of the RNN, it decides the optimal output.
 Inspired by this, we used RNN to deal with non-markovian environment.
 Mainly, we used RNNs to parametrize the policy.

 # RNN for representing a policy